hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 2
-# TinyML: Multipler constraints
+# TinyML: Multiple constraints

-We wish tinyML hardware cost less than a $1, did all training and analysis clientside, had 5G connectivity, ran on a coin battery for multiple years and had the computing power of a TPU.
+We wish tinyML hardware cost less than a $1, did all training and analysis client-side, had 5G connectivity, ran on a coin battery for multiple years and had the computing power of a TPU, but that dream is not a reality.
-The reality is we have constraints:
+The reality is we have constraints: In 2022 these look like:

+ For hardware we use the $60.00 USD Arduino ML Kit (Arduino Nano 33 BLE Sense with a OV7675 Camera)
+ Which is a 3.3V nordic nRF52840 chip with 14 pins at 15 mA per pin, 64 MHz clock, 1MB flash memory and 256KB SRAM
+ For connectivity we can use BLE
+ For Machine Learning simplicity and cloud training we use <a href="https://www.an edgeimpulse.com">edgeimpusle.com</a>
+ Which is fairly easy to do motion, sound, vision (classification and FOMO) and also regression (for size) and anomaly detection (for differences)

+ #### 3
+ # What next!
+What can students do once they have done the basics?

+ #### 4
+ # Same Hardware and using edgeImpulse

+ #### 5
+ # Same hardware but using ...

+ #### 6
+ # More expensive hardware

+ #### 7
+ # The Arduino PortentaH7 or PortentaX8

+ #### 8
+ # Cheaper Hardware

+ #### 9
+ # A different approach

+ #### 10
+ # Summary

+ #### 11
+ # Final Words

 <br><br><br><br<br><br><br><br><br>
 <hr><br><br><br><br><br>